KATLA666/riftsDriverPi/README.md

 # Work in progress

-This project is absoultly work in progress, rekognition works at the time, but no video
+This project is absoultly work in progress, rekognition works at the time, but no video There is an unresolved issue with the HDMI to DP adapter

 # riftDriverPi
 Small USB HID driver to activate Oculus Rift CV1 as extended display on Raspberry Pi 4.